Single-layer materials: C: graphene and graphyne

 Graphyne is another 2-dimensional carbon allotrope whose structure is similar to graphene's.
 It can be seen as a lattice of benzene rings connected by acetylene bonds.
 Depending on the content of the acetylene groups, graphyne can be considered a mixed hybridization, sp^{n}, where 1 < n < 2, compared to graphene (pure sp^{2}) and diamond (pure sp^{3}).

-First-principle calculations using phonon dispersion curves and ab-initio finite temperature, quantum mechanical molecular dynamics simulations showed graphyne and its boron nitride analogues to be stable.

 The existence of graphyne was conjectured before 1960.
 In 2010, graphdiyne (graphyne with diacetylene groups) was synthesized on copper substrates.

 In 2022 a team claimed to have successfully used alkyne metathesis to synthesise graphyne though this claim is disputed.
 However, after an investigation the team's paper was retracted by the publication citing fabricated data.

 Later during 2022 synthesis of multi-layered γ‑graphyne was successfully performed through the polymerization of 1,3,5-tribromo-2,4,6-triethynylbenzene under Sonogashira coupling conditions.

 Recently, it has been claimed to be a competitor for graphene due to the potential of direction-dependent Dirac cones.